SAP-samples/cloud-sf-extension-cap-sample/mission/extension-app/README.md

        ![Login to CF](./images/loginToCF.png)

-   * Enter CF API endpoint which you copied in step 3 or take the default suggested API endpoint.
+   * Enter CF API endpoint which you copied or take the default suggested API endpoint.
-   * Enter your SAP BTP account **Email** and **Password** when prompted.
+   * Enter your SAP BTP account **Email** and **Password**.

        ![Login to CF](./images/login1.png)

-   * Select your Cloud Foundry **Org** which you have noted down in step 3.
+   * Select your Cloud Foundry **Org** which you have noted down.
-   * Select the space name which you have noted down in step 4.
+   * Select the space name which you have noted down.
 Once you have selected the Org and Space, you would login to Cloud Foundry in SAP Business Application Studio.
    * Now we have successfully created a workspace and pointed to our desired SAP BTP **Org** and **Space**.

       ![Login to CF](./images/login2.png)

 13. In the **Explorer**, choose **Projects**, right-click on the **cloud-sf-extension-cap-sample** project and choose Upload Files.

     ![Open Workspace](./images/dev-cap-app-8.png)